 Narith is a young 28-year-old girl with motor disabilities and moves around with the aid of her wheelchair.
 “After she was born, she never left the house”.
 Juan calls this a success story.
 “We have successfully convinced her mother to let her come work.
 After, she was completely transformed!
 She is blossoming, she goes out a lot with her friends…In summary, she has the normal life of a woman her age!”

 “Never losing hope and trying everything”

 Sgoheak was one of the first workers to embark on this adventure.
 At 29 years old, he is presently the director of human resources at Paloma.
-The young man is paraplegic since infancy due to a disease and he uses a wheel chair.
+The young man is paraplegic since infancy due to disease and he uses a wheelchair.
 “It has been 6 years since I started working in the textile factory” he announces proudly.

 Amongst the mechanic tinkling and the blaring of the weaving machinery, Sgoheak shares his hopes with us, adding with a gentle smile and a hint of shyness, “We can all do quite as well as others, even if we go more slowly”.

 Discover other news from Children of the Mekong

 We will take you on a tour to discover the city of Dumaguete, where Children of the Mekong’s education centre nests, and the inspiring […]